 The subject site is located in the McLoughlin Conservation District.
+No structures onsite are currently designed on the National Register or locally identified as individually designated structures.
 There are two existing buildings on the site, known as the Community Cannery and the Workshop Annex, which were originally constructed in Camp Adair, a U.S. Army WWII training facility, in 1942 before being relocated onsite.
 During the 2002 resurvey of the District, the existing structures within the upper yard were characterized as Not-Eligible/Altered/Reversible for the National Register findings.
 These buildings were not included in the original designation as "historic sites" because the buildings did not meet the criteria for listing, as well as the survey did not include outbuildings.